Scientific Name

 How to Grow and Care

 When growing Sedums, keep in mind that these plants need very little attention or care.
-They thrive in conditions many other plants thrive in but will do just as well in less hospitable areas.
-They are ideal for that part of your yard that gets too much sun or too little water to grow anything else.
+They thrive in conditions that many other plants do, but will also do just as well in less hospitable areas.
+They are ideal for that part of your yard that receives too much sun or too little water to support the growth of other plants.
 Sedum's common name is Stonecrop because many gardeners joke that only stones need less care and live longer.

 Learn more at How to Grow and Care for Sedum.